Want to jump straight to the answer? Here are the 6 types of hosting and best web host for each type:

 The VPS plans offered by InMotion come with root access, which gives you the ability to make custom changes to your virtual server.
 This is a great option for those of you who are more technically advanced.

-InMotion offers free cPanel and WHM, making it easy for anyone to view and manage their VPS.
+InMotion offers options when it comes to managing your VPS.
+You can choose from cPanel or Control Web Panel (CWP), making it easy for anyone to view and manage their VPS.

 You’ll also have the option to choose your data center for maximum speed.
 InMotion has VPS plans that are optimized for ecommerce shops as well.